minvws/nl-rdo-woo-web/docs/usage.md

 Press ctrl-C when you feel you have enough documents.

 ### Create and upload real data

-On the Google drive (woo), you will find a folder called `Proof-of-concept-Woopie/test bestanden`.
-This folder contains a ZIP file with a number of PDF files and a few inventory XLS files.

 You can create a dossier after logging in at `localhost:8000/balie/dossiers`.
 Fill in the dossier you want, and add a XLS file as inventory file.